Snackman8/pyLinkJS/README.md

 ## Installation

-It is highly recommended to install `pyLinkdJS` in a virtual environment.
+It is highly recommended to install `pyLinkJS` in a virtual environment.
 Follow the steps below to install into a virtual environment on Ubuntu.

 **Create a virtual environment and install using `pip`:**